How many people can share an Amazon Kindle Unlimited subscription?

 How to share Amazon Kindle Unlimited ebook access

-Once the primary user borrows a Kindle Unlimited book on the main account, the secondary user should see it in their library.
-Otherwise, they can go to the Digital Content page (opens in new tab), search for the ebook in question, and send it to their linked Kindle device.
+Once the primary user borrows a Kindle Unlimited book on the main account, the secondary user will see it in their shared library.
+Otherwise, they can go to the Digital Content page, search for the ebook in question, and send it to a linked Kindle device.

 So that's how different people can access one Kindle Unlimited account!
 If one person borrowing for everyone sounds like too much work, multiple users can subscribe to Unlimited; otherwise, you'll just have to take advantage of the many ways to get low-cost (or free) e-books and content on your Kindle e-readers.